Asymptotic behavior of the electron density and the Kohn-Sham potential in case of a Kohn-Sham HOMO nodal plane

-{\it Asymptotic behavior of the exact density} -- Although it is commonly assumed that the exact density decays everywhere in the same way, it should be recognized that this is not always true.
-First of all, it can be easily shown for a noninteracting electron system (and also for the Hartree-Fock approximation -- see below), that if there is a nodal plane in the HOMO, the density decays differently in that plane.
-For the exact density of an interacting system, where a configuration mixing will involve many configurations, the matter is more subtle.
-To study the density decay in the general interacting case, we express the exact $N$-electron wavefunction $\Psi^N_0$ and the exact density in terms of the Dyson orbitals $d_i(\bx)$,
+Although it is commonly assumed in the literature on the asymptotic decay of the density that the exact density decays everywhere in the same way, it should be recognized that this is not always true.
+First of all, it is evident for a noninteracting electron system, that if there is a nodal plane in the HOMO, the density decays differently in that plane, because the HOMO density does not contribute in the plane.
+However, the interacting case, where a configuration mixing will involve many configurations, is more subtle.
+While in a non-interacting system described by a single determinant a HOMO nodal plane determines a nodal plane for the whole wavefunction (the wavefunction when all the electrons are on the nodal plane is zero), such a nodal plane in general does not survive in the many-configuration interacting wavefunction.
+It is also known that in the case of nodes in the wavefunction due to the fermionic character of the electrons (antisymmetry of the wavefunction under permutation) electron interaction substantially modifies the nodes \cite{Ceperley1991,Mitas2006}.